PetCaseFinder

 Plain-English summary

-An 11-year-old neutered male Alaskan Malamute mixed-breed dog was brought to the vet because he was drinking and urinating a lot, losing weight, breathing rapidly, and regurgitating.
-He had a history of untreated bone cancer in his leg that was diagnosed about 21 months earlier.
-During the exam, the vet found a mass in his abdomen, which was later identified as a type of tumor called a pheochromocytoma (a tumor that affects hormone production).
-Tests showed he had low red blood cell and platelet counts, high levels of certain enzymes, and elevated calcium in his blood.
-Despite receiving supportive care, the dog's quality of life declined, and he was euthanized six months later.
-A post-mortem examination confirmed the presence of the pheochromocytoma, a pituitary adenoma (a tumor in the pituitary gland), and the previously diagnosed osteosarcoma.
+An 11-year-old neutered male Alaskan Malamute was brought to the vet because he was drinking and urinating a lot, losing weight, breathing rapidly, and regurgitating.
+During the exam, the vet found an abdominal mass, which was later identified as a neuroendocrine tumor.
+Tests showed he had elevated calcium levels and signs of a pituitary gland issue.
+Despite supportive care, his condition worsened, and he was euthanized six months later.
+A necropsy revealed he had a pheochromocytoma (a type of tumor), a pituitary adenoma, and a previously diagnosed osteosarcoma.

 Abstract